Installation

 Post installation steps

-• configure Elasticsearch cluster settings
+• configure Data Node cluster settings

-vi /etc/elasticsearch/elasticsearch.yml
+vi /etc/logserver/logserver.yml

 discovery.seed_hosts: [ "172.10.0.1:9300", "172.10.0.2:9300" ]

-systemctl start logstash
+systemctl start logserver

-• start Cerebro service
+• start Cerebro service with systemctl start command

-• start Alert service
+• start Alert service with systemctl start command

 systemctl start alert

-• start Skimmer service
+• start Skimmer service with systemctl start command

 systemctl start skimmer